Adam Shankman: Directing career

 Following The Wedding Planner, Shankman went on to direct seven more studio films: A Walk to Remember, Cheaper by the Dozen 2, Bringing Down the House, The Pacifier, the 2007 award-winning film Hairspray, Walt Disney Studios Motion Pictures' Bedtime Stories, and the movie based on the musical of the same name, Rock of Ages.
 In 2019 he directed What Men Want, starring Taraji P. Henson for Paramount Pictures.

-Shankman has been confirmed to helm Walt Disney Pictures' Disenchanted, the sequel to Enchanted, starring Amy Adams.
+Shankman also helmed Walt Disney Pictures' Disenchanted, the sequel to Enchanted, starring Amy Adams.

 Shankman has directed commercial campaigns for Macy's, Marshalls and Schick, as well as primetime television pilots and shows, including Being Mary Jane, Glee, AJ and the Queen, Step Up: High Water and Modern Family.
 He has directed several shorts for Funny or Die, including "Prop 8 - The Musical" starring Jack Black and written by composer Marc Shaiman.
 According to Time magazine, "Prop 8 - The Musical" was Marc Shaiman's attempt to pick apart the anti-gay marriage lobby's logic.
 Lending support to the cause were actors Jack Black, John C. Reilly, Maya Rudolph, Craig Robinson, Neil Patrick Harris and Allison Janney.

 In 2012, Shankman directed a dual campaign to attract young voters for Rock the Vote and Funny or Die.

 In June 2017, he directed the pilot for Step Up, a gritty teen drama series produced by Lionsgate Television and YouTube Red.

 Producing career

 In addition to directing, Shankman has produced various studio films with his sister Jennifer Gibgot, through their company Offspring Entertainment.
 These include Touchstone Pictures' Step Up, which helped launch the careers of Channing Tatum and Jenna Dewan; Premonition, starring Sandra Bullock; Bedtime Stories for Walt Disney Studios Motion Pictures; 17 Again, starring Zac Efron; The Last Song, starring Miley Cyrus and Liam Hemsworth; and Going the Distance, starring Justin Long and Drew Barrymore.
 Shankman also served as producer of the Step Up franchise.

-In 2009 Shankman produced Carrie Underwood: An All-Star Holiday Special, with Executive Producer Nigel Lythgoe.
+In 2009, Shankman produced Carrie Underwood: An All-Star Holiday Special, with Executive Producer Nigel Lythgoe.

 With Bill Mechanic, Shankman was one of the two producers of the 82nd Academy Awards, which took place on March 7, 2010.
 The telecast earned a record 12 Primetime Emmy Award nominations, including two for Shankman, for Best Choreography and Co-Producing.

 Offspring Entertainment, in addition to having several feature films on the development slate, has a deal with Warner Bros.
 Television and Warner Horizon, and is currently developing television series and events for both network and cable.

-Adam Shankman serves as an executive producer on YouTube Premium and Lionsgate Television series Step Up.
+Shankman also serves as an executive producer on YouTube Premium and Lionsgate Television series Step Up.
 He also directed the pilot episode.
 The third season of the series aired on Starz Encore in 2022.
 In May 2021, Shankman announced that he would serve as an executive producer for Hocus Pocus 2.